United States Senate Committee on the Tariff Regulation: Morrill Tariff of 1861

 The Morrill Tariff of 1861, concluded only two days before the inauguration of Abraham Lincoln, and largely defined the dimensions of American international trade policy for the next fifty years.

 President James Polk began reforming tariffs in 1846 with moderate rate reductions.
 These reforms also standardized assessments onto a fixed ad valorem schedule in which tariffs were assessed as a percentage of the import's declared value, replacing the old discriminatory system of specific duties on specific goods enacted by the tariffs of 1842.

 In 1857 there was a further uniform reduction in tariff rates.
 Then the Panic of 1857 saw yet another reversal of course when federal revenues declined significantly.
 Work began on the Morrill Tariff in 1859.
 In the 36th Congress no party held a majority and tariff-supporting Republicans faced off against anti-tariff Democrats in a 44-ballot stalemate over the selection of the new speaker of the House of Representatives.
 In early 1860 the Morrill Tariff passed in the House, not only raising tariff rates but replacing Polk's ad valorem system with the reintroduction of a specific duties-based system.
 With southern delegations of seceding states no longer in Congress to block the measure, the Morrill Tariff was signed into law by President James Buchanan in March 1861.

 British opinion at the time favored free trade and the Morrill Tariff was detested in Britain.
-This development lent unexpected sympathy to Confederate efforts to secure British support early in the U.S. Civil war, but was eventually eclipsed by the Emancipation Proclamation after which British public opinion swung behind the Union.
+This development lent unexpected sympathy to Confederate efforts to secure British support early in the American Civil War, but was eventually eclipsed by the Emancipation Proclamation after which British public opinion swung behind the Union.
 For the northern government, the Morrill Tariff was a shortsighted strategic mistake.
 It unintentionally alienated an otherwise natural anti-slavery ally for what could, at best, be described as short term economic favors to a few politically connected firms and industrialists.

 The Morrill Tariff was a turning point, as it began 52 years of high tariff protectionism as a national economic policy in the United States.
 Whereas early 19th century tariff battles saw the U.S. pivot between competing regimes of protection and relatively free trade, the Civil War inaugurated a semi-permanent political ascendance of the tariff's industrial beneficiaries in the Gilded Age.
 Traditional free trade constituencies in the absent and then politically weakened south, along with the agricultural west, were unable to regain the upper hand until the Woodrow Wilson administration.
 As a result of its settlement in 1861 and its wartime entrenchment, the tariff remained the dominant topic of American economic policy until the eve of the First World War.